ibmresilient/resilient-community-apps/fn_exchange_online/doc/README.md

 ![screenshot: fn-exchange-online-query-messages-rule](./screenshots/EXO-query-messages-rule.png)

-When the Example: Exchange Online Delete Messages from Query Results rule is activated the following rule activity popup dialog will appear prompting for input for creating the meeting and sending a message to the invitees:
+When the Example: Exchange Online Delete Messages from Query Results rule is activated, the following rule activity popup dialog prompts for input to create the meeting and send a message to the invitees:

 ![screenshot: fn-exchange-online-query-messages-rule-activity](./screenshots/EXO-query-messages-rule-activity.png)